Major Depression, Counseling Available in Broken Arrow for Tulsa Area Residents

 Counseling & Treatment of Major Depression

-Major depression, if diagnosed, can be treated effectively.
-Around 80 to 90 percent of those that receive treatment recover and return to their normal and productive life.
-There are several treatment options available:
+Major depression, if diagnosed early, can be treated effectively.
+Around 80 to 90 percent of those who receive treatment can recover and return to their normal, productive life.
+The four treatment options available for depression are:

 A. Cognitive-Behavioral Therapy (CBT): This is a type of therapy based on the Cognitive Model of Emotional Response, and considers that our thoughts and not the external situations, people or events, trigger the behavior and feelings.